39. Using God’s Word as a Mirror

 Wu Xia Linyi City, Shandong Province

-After accepting this work and eating and drinking the word of God, it became obvious to me that it is very important that I understand myself.
-Consequently, while eating and drinking the word of God, I made sure to cross-check myself against the word by which God exposes man.
-In most cases, I was able to recognize my deficiencies and inadequacies.
+After accepting this stage of God’s work and reading the word of God, it became obvious to me that it is very important that I know myself.
+Consequently, while reading the word of God, I made sure to cross-check myself against the word by which God exposes man.
+Whatever happened to me, I was able to recognize my deficiencies and inadequacies.
 I felt that I would really come to understand myself.
 Yet, it was only through a revelation from God that I was able to see that I did not truly understand myself according to God’s word.

 In my pain, I suddenly remembered God’s words, “The environment around us as well as the people, matters and objects, all are permitted by His throne” (“The Sixth Utterance” in The Word Appears in the Flesh).
-I then thought: Why would God create a situation where this sister would say such a thing?
+I then thought: Why would God create an environment where this sister would say such a thing?
 What is God teaching me?
 While pondering this, my heart began to feel peace.
-My mind started to question the painful reactions I just had toward the sister’s comment: Was she wrong when she said “What if you just keep the money to yourself?”
-God said that man will betray righteousness and distance themselves from God at any time and in any place.
+My mind started to question the painful reactions I just had toward the sister’s comment: Was she wrong when she said “What if you happened to steal the money and spend it yourself?”
+God said that man is capable of forsaking justice and shunning God at any time and in any place.
 No one is truly trustworthy.
 Could I really be the exception to the rule?
 Besides, how much has my disposition changed?
 How much truth have I obtained?
-If I have not obtained truth nor changed much in disposition, why shouldn’t I allow others to see me that way and on what basis should I see myself as noble and pure?
+If I have not obtained truth nor changed much in disposition, why shouldn’t I allow others to see me that way, and on what basis should I see myself as noble and pure?
 And why should I be so confident that I would never steal the offering?
 God once said: “Man’s nature brims with the nature of Satan, they’re entirely self-centered, selfish, greedy, and extravagant” (“People Make Too Many Demands of God” in Records of Christ’s Talks).
-Does this only apply to others and not to myself?
-Everyone is greedy by nature, am I an exception?
-Is what the sister said inconsistent with the facts?
-When I usually eat and drink God’s word, I seem to be able to consciously examine myself in the light of God’s revelation.
-However, when the sister, without being emotional, told the truth based on God’s revelation on the nature of man, I had become so angry.
-Doesn’t this reveal that I don’t know myself according to God’s word?
-Does this not signify that I don’t have a true understanding of the nature of Satan within me?
-Not until then did I realize that my knowing myself by eating and drinking the word of God was nothing more than theoretical recognition and superficial understanding.
-I was not paying special attention to understanding my true nature through the revelation of God’s word.
-Therefore, this situation had to happen to me: When I communicate, it is common to speak as if I understand myself; I nod my head and agree with the word by which God exposes man, but when faced with the facts, I would die before admitting to being the kind of person that God exposes.
-As I reflected, I realized that this also described my past behavior: So many times I’ve declared that I lack human sense, but when other people say I lack human sense, I immediately deny it and defend myself to the death.
-How many times my lips have uttered that I perform my duty perfunctorily, yet when other people point out that I perform my duty perfunctorily, I always think of every possible way to defend myself and to justify myself so as to exonerate myself.
-How many times I have recognized in front of others that I am nothing, worse than a maggot, yet when others say I don’t do anything right, I would feel like I’d fallen into a deep freeze, and I would become so downhearted and negative that I can’t cheer up.
-How many times I have declared I have a poor caliber and lack capacity to work, yet when I hear others say that I am of poor caliber and that I would never make a good leader, I throw in the towel and slack off. … It is clear that I am a hypocrite.
-When I say to myself that I am corrupt, then it is fine, but when others say something about me, I couldn’t accept it, to the point where I even revolted against it.
+Is God really only exposing others and not myself with these words?
+Everyone is greedy by nature—was I the exception?
+Was what the sister said inconsistent with the facts?
+When I usually read God’s word, I seem to be able to consciously examine myself in the light of the revelations of God’s words.
+However, when the sister, without being emotional, pointed out my corruption according to the revelations of God’s words on the nature and essence of man, I had become so angry.
+Didn’t that reveal that I don’t know myself according to God’s word?
+Did this not signify that I don’t have a true understanding of the nature of Satan within me?
+Not until then did I realize that my knowing myself by reading the word of God was nothing more than theoretical acknowledgment and spoken understanding.
+I was not basing my understanding of my nature and essence on the revelation of God’s word.
+Therefore, this kind of situation had to happen to me: In fellowship, I talk about knowing myself in a clear and well-argued way, and I nod my head and agree when faced with the word by which God exposes man; but when faced with the facts, I would die before admitting to being the kind of person that God exposes.
+As I reflected, I realized that this also described my past behavior: So many times I’ve declared that I lack humanity and reason, but when other people said I lacked humanity and reason, I immediately denied it vehemently and stubbornly defended myself; so many times my lips have uttered that I performed my duty perfunctorily, yet when other people pointed this out, I always thought of every possible way to vindicate myself and to justify myself so as to be exonerated; so many times I’ve acknowledged in front of others that I am nothing, worse than a maggot, yet when others said I never did anything right, I would feel like I’d fallen into a deep freeze, and I would become so downhearted and negative that I couldn’t cheer up; so many times I’ve declared to others that I have a poor caliber and that I lack the capacity to work, yet when I heard others say that I was of poor caliber and that I wasn’t worth training, I would throw in the towel and slack off.
+It was fine for me to say anything about my own corruption, but when others said something about me, I couldn’t accept it, to the point where I even revolted against it.
 All these behaviors made me realize that I was a hypocrite who didn’t know myself and who didn’t accept the truth, and that all the knowledge I thought I had of myself was just me fooling both myself and others.
-Since I had never been able to really dissect and understand my true self-nature through the revelation of God’s words, I have not yet truly entered into understanding of myself and my disposition has not changed.
+Since I had never been able to really dissect and understand my own nature and essence through the revelation of God’s words, I had not yet truly entered into any understanding of myself, and my disposition had not changed.

-At that time, I reflected on my own narcissistic attitude and found it to be really shameful.
-God’s revelations have truly convinced me and allowed me to clearly see that I do not truly understand myself.
-From now on, I am willing to recognize my corrupt substance through the word by which God exposes man; I am willing to courageously face the facts and accept God’s judgment and chastisement, and pruning and dealing, so that my disposition may soon be changed.
+At that time, I reflected on my own narcissistic mindset and found it to be really shameful.
+Being exposed by God truly convinced me and allowed me to clearly see that I do not truly know myself.
+From now on, I wish to recognize my corrupt essence through the word by which God exposes man, and courageously face the facts and accept God’s judgment and chastisement, and pruning and dealing, so that my disposition may soon be changed.